Skip to main content

 4. If the auto prompt does not work, hit F1 and select Dev Containers: Open Folder in Container., then select the pocket-id repo root folder and it'll open in container.

-2. Manual
+2. Setup

 Backend

 The backend is built with Gin and written in Go.
+To set it up, follow these steps:

 1. Open the backend folder